-Currently, the ACOP has the following language relative to security deposits for the apartment units: The Resident shall pay a security deposit at the time of leasing.
-For new Residents, the security deposit shall be Two Hundred Five Dollars (\$205.00).
-The Resident may pay the security deposit in one lump sum or spread it over three (3) payments during the first three (3) months of tenancy.
+The new security deposit amount is \$300 and includes the key (we no longer have a separate deposit for keys) .The Resident may pay the security deposit in one lump sum or spread it over three (3) payments during the first three (3) months of tenancy.
 Pet deposits are in addition to the security deposit and must be paid in accordance with this policy.
 24 CFR § 966.4(b) (5).